looooookout/Getting-and-cleaning-data/Code Book.md

  Make a second table to calculate the averge value of each subject, each activity and each variable

- Write it out to a csv table as known as "Tidy_Averge.csv"
+ Write it out to a txt file as known as "Tidy_Averge.txt"

  	"meltdata": the data set after applied melt()